Raman-pro/MFN/README.md

 flutter run
 ```

-A quote to forgive me for the apk.
+A quote by me to forgive me for the project.
 >Live the life with fun not to take everything so seriously. ~ Raman